“The eternal void is filled with infinite possibilities.” ~ Laozi.

 An experience of the void is an experience of absolutely nothing at all.
 It is complete emptiness- like the state of the universe before the Big Bang exploded onto the scene.
 Imagine nothing whatsoever expanding out from a central point towards infinity in all directions.
 Also imagine there is no time.
 Time is a dimension of the physical universe and since, by definition, there is nothing physical in the void, time does not exist there.

 What is it like to enter the void?
 It can be very disorienting at first.
-Your conscious awareness has been oriented inside your physical body for your entire life, and suddenly being unbound from the physical plane can be terrifying.
+Your conscious awareness has been operating inside your physical body for your entire life, and suddenly being unbound from the physical plane can be terrifying.
 It’s like jumping out of a plane without a parachute, only there is no ground below you to fall towards.
 Also, you are not just falling downwards, but in all directions at once.
-You try to hold on tight but there is nothing to hold on to.
-Holding on inside the void is like desperately clinging to your paddle after your boat has already drifted over the waterfall.
+You can hold on tight for as long as you want, but there is really nothing to hold on to.
+Besides, holding on inside the void is like desperately clinging to a paddle after your boat has already drifted over the waterfall.
 Eventually you stop resisting and, in the ultimate act of faith, you let go.

 This is the point when the raindrop becomes the ocean, so to speak.
-It's when the division between you, the experiencer, and that which you are experiencing goes away and you realize that it's all the same thing.
-The next thing you know, you are not just in the void, you are the void.
-It's like getting turned inside out- all self-created boundaries dissolve, all paradoxes resolve themselves, and you merge into unity with all there is.
-Of course, since the void experience is really an experience of yourself, everyone's journey is going to be different.
-However, in the end, we will all need to resolve the basic struggle inside our own being before we can experience the infinite bliss of eternity.
+The duality between you, the experiencer, and that which you are experiencing disappears.
+The next thing you know, you are not just in the eternal void, you are the eternal void.
+It's like getting turned inside out- all self-created boundaries dissolve, all paradoxes resolve, and you merge into unity with all that is.
+Of course, since an experience of the void is really an experience of yourself, everyone's journey to oneness is going to be different.
+However, in the end, we will all need to release the basic struggle inside our own being before we can experience infinite bliss for the rest of eternity.